marcelomgarcia/Database-Engineer/README.md

 mysql>
 ```

-Next joining several tables to list all clients and orders between 2021 and 2022.
+Next on task 2, we join several tables to list all clients and orders between 2021 and 2022.
 We joined 4 tables

 ```sql
 select